Bertrand ROZAN

 Public Security vs. Private Security: A Comparative Analysis of French and British Public Policies.

-Abstract: Since the 1980s and 1990s, France and the United Kingdom have seen neoliberal principles take hold in the security sector.
-Consequently, faced with budgetary constraints in this sovereign domain, both countries are witnessing the rise of private security actors and, consequently, a redefinition of the state’s sphere of action.
-Nevertheless, these two countries, which are thus confronted with the same trend toward diversification of security service providers, have very different state traditions: on one hand, France, known as a “strong” state, and on the other, Great Britain, known as a “weak” state.
+Abstract: Since the 1980s and 1990s, France and Great Britain have seen neoliberal principles take hold in the field of security.
+Consequently, faced with budgetary constraints in this sovereign domain, both countries are experiencing a rise in the influence of private security actors and, as a result, a redefinition of the state’s sphere of action.
+Nevertheless, these two countries—which are thus confronted with the same trend toward diversification of security service providers—have very different state traditions: on one hand, France, often described as a “strong” state, and on the other, Great Britain, often described as a “weak” state.
 Furthermore, these two countries have different police systems.
-This thesis will therefore aim to analyze the public policies governing the relationship between public and private security in France and Great Britain, and to understand how these two countries can both be confronted with the same trend toward the outsourcing of security.
+The purpose of this thesis will therefore be to analyze the public policies governing the relationship between public and private security in France and Great Britain, and to understand how both countries can be confronted with the same trend toward the outsourcing of security.

 Keywords: private security – comparative politics – public policy – France – Great Britain